 - The highest quality therapy services.

-The Couple and Family Therapy Clinic and the MSU Marriage and Family Therapy program do not discriminate or refuse services to anyone on the basis of age, culture, ethnicity, gender, physical disability, race, religion, or sexual orientation.
+The Couple and Family Therapy Clinic does not discriminate or refuse services to anyone on the basis of age, culture, ethnicity, gender, physical disability, race, religion, or sexual orientation.

 Will anyone know that we are coming to therapy?